 What's on this page?

-Official Report of the House of Commons (Hansard) - includes the Finance Bill debates in the following edition:
+Official Report of the House of Commons (Hansard) includes the Finance Bill debates.

 To find out how you can borrow books from the Library please see our guide to book loans.

 You can obtain copies of articles or extracts of books and reports by post or email through our document supply service.

 The Library holds an extensive collection of Finance Acts (from the 19th century onwards), Finance Bills (from 1951 onwards), Debates on the Finance Bill as recorded in Hansard, and Standing Committee Debates on the Finance Bills (from 1968 onwards).
 Alongside this you can also find many publications from the ICAEW and other bodies on the Finance Acts.

 See LibCat, our online catalogue, for details of our holdings of:

 Can't find what you are looking for?

 ICAEW accepts no responsibility for the content on any site to which a hypertext link from this site exists.
 The links are provided ‘as is’ with no warranty, express or implied, for the information provided within them.
 Please see the full copyright and disclaimer notice.